Luviz/luviz-blog/public/md/From-Developer-To-Senior-Developer/Readme.md

 In my experience a developer under time constraints is more likely to fuck something up over fixing it.

-You need to ask your self, what are you trying to get out from the code test.
+You need to ask yourself, what are you trying to get out from the code test?
 Are you trying to figure out how fast the recruit can code or identify problems.
 To me both of the attributes are experience based, and does not tell me anything important.